tinganho/balanced-storage/README.md

 ## Multiple References

 We some times, need to deal with multiple references of the same class of objects.
-The compiler will not pass the code if there is two annotations that have the same name.
+The compiler will not pass the code if there is two classifications that have the same name.
 This is because we want to associate one type of allocation/deallocation of resource with one identifier.
 This will make code more safe, because one type of allocation cannot be checked against another type of deallocation.

-In order to satisfy our compiler we would need to give our annotations some aliases.
-And the syntax for aliasing an annotation is:
+In order to satisfy our compiler we would need to give our classifications some aliases.
+And the syntax for aliasing a classification is:
 ```
 add|sub NAME as ALIAS
 ```
-Lets go ahead and these annotations:
+Lets go ahead and these classifications:
 ```typescript

 import { View } from './view';